Skip to Content

 Laura McCorry

-Laura McCorry is Head of Hillsborough Castle and Gardens, where she leads an expert term in the conservation, development and management of the historic visitor attraction, whilst also ensuring the castle fulfils its role as Northern Ireland’s official royal residence and home for the Secretary of State for Northern Ireland.
-Prior to this, Laura held a variety of strategic leadership roles locally and internationally, including Public Engagement Director at National Museums Northern Ireland, Director of Corporate Development and Director of Product Development at Tourism Northern Ireland.
-Laura also worked in the United States for several years as Business Development Director for the inward investment agencies responsible for foreign direct investment in England and Northern Ireland.
+Laura McCorry is Head of Hillsborough Castle and Gardens, where she leads an expert team in the conservation, development, and management of the historic visitor attraction, whilst also ensuring the castle fulfils its role as Northern Ireland’s official royal residence and home for the Secretary of State for Northern Ireland.
+Prior to this, Laura held a variety of strategic leadership roles locally and internationally, including Public Engagement Director at National Museums Northern Ireland, as well as Director of Corporate Development and Director of Product Development at Tourism Northern Ireland.
+Laura also worked in the United States for several years as Business Development Director for the inward investment agency responsible for foreign direct investment in Northern Ireland, as well as for the North of England Inward Investment Agency.
 Laura currently serves as a board member of the Arts Council for Northern Ireland.

 John McGrillen